 \subsubsection{Batched algorithm and partition function approximation in DeepMaxent}

-One of the challenges of adapting Maxent to a deep learning framework is the computation of the partition functions $\sum_{k} \lambda_{kj}$ for each species $j$, corresponding to the denominator in equation \ref{eq:normalisation}, which normalises the predicted intensity $\lambda_j(x)$ over the $K$ sites.
-When the geographic domain becomes large, or when the spatial resolution is increased, the number of terms $K$ becomes large, and computing this function may be particularly expensive in a deep learning context where each $g_{\theta}(x_i)$ may already be costly.
-To address this consistently with the batched optimisation algorithms used in deep learning, such as Stochastic Gradient Descent (SGD), we modify the normalisation step by computing the loss function on a small random subset of sites $B\subset [1,K]$, called batch, hence normalising the intensities within the batch.
-The batch-wise loss is then written as follows:
+One of the challenges of adapting Maxent to a deep learning framework is the computation of the partition functions $\sum_{k} \lambda_{kj}$ for species $j$, corresponding to the denominator in Equation \ref{eq:normLoss}, which normalises the predicted intensity $\lambda_j(\mathbf{x})$ over the $K$ sites. {This may become problematic when the number of observed sites increases, which often happens when considering a large geographic domain or a finer spatial resolution.
+In this case, the number of terms $K$ in the partition function becomes large, making it challenging to compute it exactly}. {To address this challenge efficiently, we leverage standard stochastic optimisation techniques widely used in deep learning (e.g., mini-batch Stochastic Gradient Descent~\citep{bottou_stochastic_nodate}), with the specificity that we approximate the normalisation within mini-batches.
+Specifically, we compute the loss function on a small random subset of sites $B\subset \{1,\dots,K\}$, called mini-batch, hence normalising the intensities within the mini-batch.} The mini-batch-wise loss is then written as follows: